satsummit/satsummit.github.io/content/letter/info.md

 ### Am I able to purchase tickets for only one day of the event?

-No, we have ticket levels that include access to both days of **SatSummit**.
+No, registration includes access to both days of **SatSummit**.
+Livestream of certain sessions will be available.

 ### Is the venue wheelchair accessible?